Principal & Early Childhood Educator

 She has completed a Certificate IV in Music (Sound) and is currently studying an Advanced Diploma in Music (Music Artist) at WAAPA, further deepening her skills in performance, composition, and sound production.

-With a literal lifetime of performance and teaching experiences, Penny brings a rare blend of lived musical immersion, formal training, and genuine passion to her lessons.
+With a lifetime of performance and teaching experiences, Penny brings a rare blend of lived musical immersion, formal training, and genuine passion to her lessons.

 Bodhi Houraeau-Rose